cardano-foundation/CIPs/CIP-0118/README.md

   deriving (Generic)
 ```

+Note that `UTxOStateTemp` has the same fields as `UTxOState`, but with a new `utxostFrxo` field for the transient `FRxO`.

-This precisely describes what the rules are doing: `FRxO`s cannot exist outside of the LEDGERS rule.
+The transient nature of this structure describes, precisely, the nature of the rules: `FRxO`s cannot exist outside of the LEDGERS rule.

 However, the alternative approach of adding the `FRxO` as a field to the `LedgerState` is also fine: